Taa language: East ǃXoon (Traill)

 Traill's account of East ǃXoon leaves for voiceless series of clicks without equivalents with a voiced lead.
 The DoBeS account of West ǃXoon, which uses voicing for morphological derivation to a greater extent than East ǃXoon does, has four additional series, written nꞰʼʼ, gꞰʼ, gꞰqʼ and nꞰhh in their practical orthography.
 The first three match the unpaired glottalized series of Traill, /Ʞˀ/ (= /ᵑꞰˀ/), /Ʞkʼ/, /Ʞqʼ/.
 If Traill's /ɡꞰh/ series is the voiced equivalent of plain aspirated /Ʞʰ/, rather than delayed aspirated, that would leave the DobeS nꞰhh series as voiced delayed aspiration.

 All nasal clicks have twin airstreams, since the air passing through the nose bypasses the tongue.
 Usually this is pulmonic egressive.
 However, the /↓ŋ̊Ʞh/ series in Taa is characterized by pulmonic ingressive nasal airflow.
 Ladefoged & Maddieson (1996:268) state that "This ǃXóõ click is probably unique among the sounds of the world's languages that, even in the middle of a sentence, it may have ingressive pulmonic airflow."
 Taa is the only language known to contrast voiceless nasal and voiceless nasal aspirated (i.e. delayed aspirated) clicks (Miller 2011).

 West ǃXoon (DoBeS)

-West ǃXoon has 164 consonants in a strict unit analysis, including 111 clicks in 23 series, which under a cluster analysis reduce to 87 consonants, including 43 clicks.
+In a strict unit analysis, West ǃXoon has Under a cluster analysis this is reduced to 88 consonants, 43 of which are clicks in 9 series.
+(Note: The clicks occur at five places of articulation, all of those documented for clicks excluding retroflex.
+Bilabial clicks do not occur in the voiced ejective or voiceless nasal series, bringing the number down from 45 to 43.)
+The table below follows the cluster analysis.

 These are written in the practical orthography (Naumann 2008).
 Marginal consonants are not marked as such.